kirselandise/ExpressionManager/README.md

 3) Once done, click x

 Assumptions:
-- Since the queue and infix tasks were extremely different that each have their own cpp and header files.
+- Since the queue and infix tasks were extremely different that each have their own cpp, header, and output files/images.

 Output Images: